AlexMilanor/pytooling/README.md

 Try to parse sql queries and transform in a flowchart, or format the query for better reading.

+It only supports `.sql` files that has only DQL statements, withou any variable declaration.

 ---
 ## Requirements